Investigators examining if killing of men's rights activist last week is connected to attack at federal judge's home - KEYT | KCOY

 Investigators examining if killing of men’s rights activist last week is connected to attack at federal judge’s home

 The suspect in the California shooting on July 11 was believed to be wearing a FedEx uniform, the source said.
-Den Hollander also appears to be worn a FedEx uniform, CNN has reported.
+Den Hollander also appears to have worn a FedEx uniform in the New Jersey shooting, CNN has reported.

 Den Hollander was found dead on Monday from what two law enforcement sources said is believed to be a self-inflicted gunshot wound.
 An “anti-feminist” attorney with a long list of personal grievances and sexist and racist views, he is suspected of fatally shooting the son and injuring the husband of US District Court Judge Esther Salas at the family’s New Jersey home.